NOAA-ORR-ERD/WebGnomeClient/doc/location_files/mobile_bay_examples.rst

 **Tips:**

-1. If you only want to change one spill parameter (like the start time of the spill in this example, there is no need to reload the Location File and step through the Wizard.
+1. If you only want to change one spill parameter (like the start time of the spill in this example), there is no need to reload the Location File and step through the Wizard.
 Instead, use the buttons on the Menu Bar to switch from Map View to Setup View.
 In Setup View are various panels which allow you to edit the model setup.
 In the **Spill** panel, click on the edit